qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 -------------------------------------------------------------------------------

-Repeat the steps above to add the :file:`places.shp` and :file:`rivers.shp` data sets from the same folder (:file:`exercise_data/shapefile`) to the map.
+Repeat the steps above to add the :file:`places.shp` and :file:`rivers.shp` layers from the same folder (:file:`exercise_data/shapefile`) to the map.

 :ref:`Check your results <interface-preparation-1>`

 |IC|
 -------------------------------------------------------------------------------

-You've learned how to add a layer and create a basic map!
+You've learned how to add a layer from a Shapefile dataset and create a basic map!

 |WN|
 -------------------------------------------------------------------------------